Erik Menkveld: Career

 His second poetry collection Schapen nu! was published by De Bezige Bij in 2001 and his third poetry collection Prime time followed in 2005, this time published by Van Oorschot.

+Recognition and awards

 For Schapen nu! he was nominated for the Hugues C. Pernath-prijs as well as the J.C.
 Bloem-poëzieprijs.

-In 2008, he was one of the nominees to become Dichter des Vaderlands, an unofficial title for the poet laureate of the Netherlands, along with Hagar Peeters, Joke van Leeuwen and Ramsey Nasr.
+In 2008, he was one of the nominees to become Dichter des Vaderlands, an unofficial title for the poet laureate of the Netherlands, along with Hagar Peeters, Joke van Leeuwen, and Ramsey Nasr.

-In 2012, he won the Academica Literatuurprijs for his novel Het grote zwijgen (2011).